247-ai/FlashML/README.md

 3. [Windows](https://docs.docker.com/toolbox/toolbox_install_windows/)

 ### Building and packaging
-1. `cd flashml-core`
+The `pom` file contains two profiles, one for testing and one for release.
+We need to use the test profile for testing.

-2. `mvn clean scala:compile package -DskipTests`
+ `mvn clean compile package -DskipTests -Ptest`

 ### Running FlashML tests
 1. `cd ../docker`